Coping with Cancer Return: A Comprehensive Guide for Patients and Families (2026)

 Emotional & Mental Health – Coping with Cancer Recurrence

-A cancer recurrence does not only affect the body—it impacts emotions deeply.
+A cancer recurrence does not only affect the body but it impacts emotions deeply.
 Many patients experience shock, sadness, anger, fear, or guilt.

 Coping Strategies